 language that is free of side-effects, which is why variables are not assignable.
 Once

 assignment to variables is allowed, certain optimizations become impossible.
+At present

-There are some circumstances in which the order of execution may not be quite what you
+there are some circumstances in which the order of execution may not be quite what you

 expect, in which case

 saxon:assign may show anomalous behavior.
-In particular,
+In principle

 saxon:assignable attribute is designed to stop Saxon doing optimizations